harness/developer-hub/docs/first-gen/firstgen-platform/account/manage-connectors/add-kubernetes-cluster-cloud-provider.md

 :::note

-The Kubernetes SA token is not automatically generated if the SAs are provisioned under new Kubernetes versions.
-Create a new SA token and decode it to `base64` format.
+The Kubernetes SA token is not automatically generated if the SAs are provisioned under Kubernetes versions 1.24 or later.
+Create a new SA token and decode it to the `base64` format.

 :::